b-ox/schema4i.org/README.md

 For more info on how to use the `build` command please call `npm run build -- --help`.

 The two officially maintained Hosts are [schema4i.org](schema4i.org) and [pending.schema4i.org](pending.schema4i.org).
 You are free to use a different `HostURL` for local builds to match your requirements during development and testing.

+### More documentation

+Please also check out the [Schema4i.org Wiki](https://github.com/b-ox/schema4i.org/wiki) here on Github.
+There you will find some hints for modeling S4i.

 ## Basic principle